vircadia/vircadia-web-sdk/README.md

 ```
 npm run build-sdk
 ```
-Does a clean production compile and packages a releasable version of the SDK into the `dist/` directory.
+Does a clean production compile and packages a releasable version of the SDK into the `dist` directory.

 ### Hot-recompile for development
 ```